-Rob's passion for running culminated in founding the Putney Running Club, a free and social club that strongly believes that running with other people inspires and motivates you to push yourself.
-Putney Running Club has been going strong for over 3 years now and already has several hundred dedicated members.
-They regularly travel across Europe as a club to take on various running events.
+Rob's passion for running culminated in founding the Putney Running Club in South-West London, a free and social club that strongly believes that running with other people inspires and motivates you to push yourself.
+Putney Running Club has been going strong for over 5 years now and has several hundred dedicated members.
+They regularly travel across Europe and further afield as a club to take on various running events.
 They have also completed many marathons across the globe - to name a few...the Bilbao Marathon, Paris Marathon, Rome Marathon, Boston Marathon, London Marathon, North Korea Marathon, Amsterdam Marathon, Stockholm Marathon, Cape Town Marathon and, the rather different Medoc 'Wine & Cheese' Marathon in the South of France, along with many other half-marathons across the UK and Europe.
 In 2018 a group of 19 undertook one of Africa Marathons offerings, the Sierra Leone Marathon, for the Charity Street Child, culminating in raising over £20,000 to fund a school - 'The Putney Running Club School' in Eastern Sierra Leone.
 In 2021 many members of the club will be joining 'Team Africa Marathons' to take on the Comrades Marathon 100th Anniversary race.

 Rob also plays Tennis and Football and indulges in his oh-so-cool love of country music.